SamuelLowry/gov1347_blog/posts/04-blog.md

 # Incumbency
 ## October 4, 2020

-This week I investigated the variation in pollster quality.
+This week I set out to discover if Trump being the incumbent will help of hinder his chances of reelection.
+Unlike past weeks investigated the variation in pollster quality.
 Then, using FiveThirtyEight's grading system, I created a model predicting the 2020 presidential election which also included a component based upon GDP growth.
 A key takeaway from this week was that **COVID-19 has made reliance on fundamental economic factors unreliable.**

 <br>